 Take an old t-shirt and cut it into multiple strips.
 Afterwards, follow this tutorial so you can learn the special way to braid the toy together so you’ll have a thick end for your cat to kick their feet at and then a string at the bottom.

 It may be a bit tricky, but this toy might last you longer than any store bought one.

 For those who are crafty, this is the perfect homemade toy.
 You could easily go to the store and pick up a mouse toy, but not only is this way cheaper, it will also feel more special giving it to your cat knowing you made it yourself from scratch.

 You’ll need some fabric — preferably grey to resemble a mouse — buckwheat to stuff inside, and a needle and thread.
 You can add some catnip inside, as well, for an added treat.
 Even if you aren’t the crafty type, it’s great to still give it a try!

 Do you have any ideas for homemade cat toys?
+Have you ever made a toy that your cat absolutely loved?
 Let us know and leave a comment below!